beeware/toga/docs/how-to/contribute/code.rst

 - ``removal``: Signifying a deprecation or removal of public API.
 - ``misc``: A ticket has been closed, but it is not of interest to users.

-For more informatin see `News Fragments
+For more information about fragment types see `News Fragments
 <https://towncrier.readthedocs.io/en/stable/tutorial.html#creating-news-fragments>`__,

 You can also see existing examples of news fragments in the ``changes/`` folder.